lukaszcz/coqhammer/README.md

 1. Ł. Czajka, C. Kaliszyk, [Hammer for Coq: Automation for Dependent Type Theory](https://link.springer.com/article/10.1007/s10817-018-9458-4), Journal of Automated Reasoning, 2018

    This paper is the main reference for the `hammer` tactic.
-It describes the first version of the `hammer` tool.

 2. Ł. Czajka, [Practical proof search for Coq by type inhabitation](http://www.mimuw.edu.pl/~lukaszcz/sauto.pdf), IJCAR 2020